mr-sherman/nodegoat-public/README.md

   - Uncomment out line 58
   - Create a new branch and pull request and click "Propose Changes".
   - This will start another code scanning process.
 The check will fail because this branch introduces new security vulnerabilities, in this instance an "Inefficient Regular Expression".
+  - Now you can fix the offending code by commenting out line 58 and un-commenting out line 59.
+  - This will initiate a new scan, and the security vulnerabilities that were detected before should go away.

 ### Next, let's fix a vulnerable open source dependency.